klittle314/COVID_control_chart_app/README.md

 We have not yet set up a process to incorporate changes into the code.
 Check back soon!

 ## Authors
-Kevin Little outlined the basic design and wrote most of the core functions; Mason DeCammillis built subtantial parts of the Shiny interface; Emily Jones contributed functionality and participated with Lynda Finn in design critique.
+Kevin Little outlined the basic design and wrote most of the core functions; Mason DeCammillis built subtantial parts of the Shiny interface; Emily Jones contributed functionality and participated with Lynda Finn to suggest enhancements to the initial design.